Murphydbuffalo/hyp/README.md

 Power is required to be one of two conventional values: 0.80 or 0.90.

+In our sample size calculations power is very closely related to another concept: the minimum detectable effect, or MDE.

+### Minimum detectable effect (MDE)
+The smallest effect size you would care to detect.
+We don't want to run an experiment only to find out that our result, although statistically significant, is not large enough to deliver business value.

+*The level of power we calculate is for an effect size at least as large as our MDE.* So if 1% is the smallest effect size that matters to your business for a given experiment, and your power level is 80%, your experiment will have an 80% chance of detecting as significant a 1% effect.

+If you see a 2% effect it will be even more likely to be deemed significant.

 ### Control conversion rate
 You must have existing data for or a reasonable estimate of the conversion rate of the current variant of the feature.
 If you don't have data on an existing